-Any mechanical adjustments, such as electrode adjustments, must be performed by a qualified service technician.
+Any mechanical adjustments, such as electrode adjustments or propane adjustments must be performed by a qualified service technician.

 RANGE AND OVEN TOP BURNER OPERATION

 The Toy Hauler group use the standard oven with three top burners.
 These appliances operate with propane only, NEVER natural gas or butane.